What you'll learn

 This literature course explores how great writers refract their world and how their works are transformed when they intervene in our global cultural landscape today.

 No national literature has ever grown up in isolation from the cultures around it; from the earliest periods, great works of literature have probed the tensions, conflicts, and connections among neighboring cultures and often more distant regions as well.

-Focusing particularly on works of literature that take the experience of the wider world as their theme, this course will explore the varied artistic modes in which great writers have situated themselves in the world, helping us to understand the deep roots of today's intertwined global cultures.
+Focusing mainly on works of literature that take the experience of the broader world as their theme, this course will explore the varied artistic modes in which great writers have situated themselves in the world, helping us to understand the deep roots of today's intertwined global cultures.

 - The Epic of Gilgamesh

 - Voltaire, Candide

 - Orhan Pamuk, My Name is Red

 - Wole Soyinka, Death and the King's Horseman